Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 Note:
 - Replace `<under_storage_address>` with the appropriate URI, for example s3://my-bucket.
-If using an under storage which requires credentials be sure to specify those as well
+If using an under storage which requires credentials be sure to specify those as well.
 - When running Alluxio with host networking, the ports assigned to Alluxio services must not be occupied beforehand.